SciML/DiffEqDocs.jl/docs/src/analysis/parameter_estimation.md

 # Parameter Estimation

-Parameter estimation for ODE models is provided by the DiffEq suite.
-The current functionality includes `build_loss_objective` and `lm_fit`.
+Parameter estimation for ODE models, also known as dynamic data analysis, is provided by the DiffEq suite.
 Note these require that the problem is defined using a [ParameterizedFunction](https://github.com/JuliaDiffEq/ParameterizedFunctions.jl).

 ## Recommended Methods